Finance

 Help with funding your training

-Most trainees do not need to pay tuition fees upfront and all eligible trainees are able to apply for a tuition fee loan of up to £9,250 to cover your teacher training.
-You may also be eligible to apply for a maintenance loan of up to £13,022 to help with living costs.
+Most trainees do not need to pay tuition fees upfront and all eligible trainees are able to apply for a tuition fee loan to cover your teacher training.
+You may also be eligible to apply for a maintenance loan to help with living costs.

 You can still apply for a tuition fee and a maintenance loan if you already have a student loan, and regardless of whether you get a teaching bursary or scholarship.
 You will only have to make loan repayments once you’re earning.